We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

 Standard in-ground pools become a feature in the yard they are installed in.
 It’s not worth the cost or the effort to relocate them.

-Stock tank pools, in contrast, are easy to empty and relocate to a new location in your yard, or to a new home altogether.
+Stock tank pools, in contrast, are easy to empty and relocate to a new location in your yard or to a new home altogether.

-5. They Are Durable
+5. Stock Tank Pools Are Durable